DestinyItemManager/DIM/docs/CONTRIBUTING.md

 1. Resist the temptation to change more than one thing in your PR.
 Keeping PRs focused on a single change makes them much easier to review and accept.
 If you want to change multiple things, or clean up/refactor the code, make a new branch and submit those changes as a separate PR.
 1. All of our code is written in [TypeScript](https://typescriptlang.org) and uses React to build UI components.
 1. Be sure to run `pnpm fix` before submitting your PR - it'll catch most style problems and make things much easier to merge.
-1. Don't forget to add a description of your change to [docs/CHANGELOG.md](CHANGELOG.md) so it'll be included in the release notes!
+1. Don't forget to add a description of your change to the PR description prefixed with "Changelog: " so it'll be included in the release notes!
-1. Use of AI coding tools is not prohibited, but consider that if we wanted to use AI to solve some problem, we could do it ourselves.
+1. Use of AI coding tools is not prohibited, but if we wanted to use AI to solve some problem, we could easily do it ourselves.
 We do not need people to feed our backlog into Claude.

 ## Developer Quick start